GryphWare/algorithm/README.md

-This is the repository where I learn various algorithms, data structures such as hashmaps, binary search trees (BSTs), and sorting algorithms. pull request coming soon! about me: first-year university, non-socialize person, i chat with chatgpt everyday cuz i dont have any friend. so coding make me feel happy so yeah, that my hobby i often code in emacs c and java(basic) cpp and python soon
+-hi
+-this repo for algorithm that i learn
+-so about me..
+-not much
+-just a first-year university
+-and..
+-yeah i have no friend.
+-yeah... that why i chat with ai bot everyday
+-i code in emacs
+-mostly c and java (i just started learn java)
+-python and cpp... (i will learn soon)
+-bye, that all about me. :D